jelmersnoeck/experiment/README.md

 The control will be run no matter what.
 The tests might run depending on several options (see listed below).

+## ForceRun

+The `ForceRun()` method has the same implementation as the `Run()` method apart from the conditional run checks.
+This means that the tests will always run no matter what the other options are.

 ## Observation

 An Observation contains several attributes.
 The first one is the `Value`.
 This